 The 2014 Audi Q5 gets quite serious about fuel economy with TDI power; it's still one of the most elegant, truly carlike luxury crossover SUVs.

-The Audi Q5 has been one of the best luxury crossovers since its introduction, and this year it expands its offerings with a turbodiesel TDI edition that's good for a 31-mpg highway EPA rating.
+The Audi Q5 leads the pack of compact luxury SUVs, and this year it expands its offerings with a turbodiesel TDI edition that's good for a 31-mpg highway EPA rating.

 In the Q5, Audi now offers a total of five powertrains, all coupled to standard all-wheel drive.
 With each one, Audi also equips the Q5 with a paddle-shifted, eight-speed automatic gearbox.
 With any of them, the Q5 delivers responsive handling and acceleration, despite its tall roof and good ground clearance.

-With all the non-hybrid drivetrains, the Q5 excels at in passing maneuvers, and out of corners, and it truly handles like a car, with the lean, responsive feel of a lower-riding wagon--though we'll pass on the user-adjustable driving inputs of Drive Select, and stick with the stock suspension and steering setups.
+With all the non-hybrid drivetrains, the Q5 does a great job at highway cruising and passing, and it truly feels like a lean and responsive sport wagon in corners.
+We'd pass on Drive Select, a toggle control that switches between different driving modes.
 (We may feel differently about the high-powered, 354-hp SQ5 edition coming soon.
 Stay tuned for more after our upcoming first drive.)